jdillard/sphinx-llms-txt/README.md

-# Sphinx llms-full.txt Extension
+# Sphinx llms.txt generator

-A Sphinx extension that creates a single combined documentation `llms-full.txt` file, written in reStructuredText.
+A Sphinx extension that generates a summary `llms.txt` file, written in Markdown, and a single combined documentation `llms-full.txt` file, written in reStructuredText.

 ## Installation